guebu/common-utils/README.md

-# common-utils
+# go-utils
-This repo contains common utils for programming in Golang
+This repository contains useful utils for programming in go